droonga/droonga.org/reference/1.1.1/command-line-tools/droonga-engine-catalog-modify/index.md

 }
 ~~~

-All replica nodes can be removed from the cluster:
+All replica nodes can be removed from the dataset:

 ~~~
 $ droonga-engine-catalog-modify \